Introduction

 Account for Waste

-It’s wise to add a margin for waste, typically around 5-10%.
-Multiply your total volume by 1.05 or 1.10 to ensure you have extra material.
+It’s prudent to include a buffer for waste, typically around 5-10%.
+Multiply your total volume by 1.05 or 1.10 to ensure you have enough material.

 Practical Example